Pascati/EldoriaNotes/content/Documentation (ignore if not Izzie).md

 # Configuration/Customization
 Actual instructions and themes can be found [here](https://github.com/saberzero1/quartz-themes)!
 ***THEME USED:*** anuppuccin
+***NOTE:*** I ended up downloading it manually 💀 but I'm keeping the fancy instructions JUST IN CASE (for instructions on manual install, go to the link above and CTRL+F search for "Manual install")

 1. Go to the following folder and open *deploy.yml* in Notepad (run as administrator):
 >	C:\Windows\System32\quartz\\.github\workflows